Baptists: English Dissenters view

-Baptist churches have their origins in a movement started by the English John Smyth and Thomas Helwys in Amsterdam.
-Due to their shared beliefs with the Puritans and Congregationalists, they went into exile in 1607 for Holland with other believers who held the same biblical positions.
-They believe that the Bible is to be the only guide and that the believer's baptism is what the scriptures require.
-In 1609, the year considered to be the foundation of the movement, they baptized believers and founded the first Baptist church.
+Baptist churches have their origins with John Smyth, Thomas Helwys, and John Murton in the Kingdom of England and the Dutch Republic.
+Because they shared beliefs with the Congregationalists, they went into exile in 1608 with other believers who held the same positions.
+They believe that the Bible is to be the primary guide and that credobaptism is what the Bible teaches.
+In 1609, the year considered to be the foundation of the Baptist tradition, these exiled Dissenters baptized believers and their church became the first Baptist church.

-In 1609, while still there, Smyth wrote a tract titled "The Character of the Beast," or "The False Constitution of the Church."
-In it he expressed two propositions: first, infants are not to be baptized; and second, "Antichristians converted are to be admitted into the true Church by baptism."
-Hence, his conviction was that a scriptural church should consist only of regenerate believers who have been baptized on a personal confession of faith.
-He rejected the Separatist movement's doctrine of infant baptism (paedobaptism).
-Shortly thereafter, Smyth left the group.
+In 1609, while still there, Smyth wrote a tract titled "The Character of the Beast".
+In it he expressed two propositions: first, infants are not to be baptized; and second, unbelievers are to be admitted into the true Church by baptism."
+Hence, his conviction was that a scriptural church should consist only of regenerate believers who had been baptized confessing faith and past sins.
+They rejected the doctrine of infant baptism.

+Shortly thereafter, in 1610, Smyth was expelled from the church.
 Ultimately, Smyth became committed to believers' baptism as the only biblical baptism.
-He was convinced on the basis of his interpretation of Scripture that infants would not be damned should they die in infancy.
-Smyth, convinced that his self-baptism was invalid, applied with the Mennonites for membership.
-He died while waiting for membership, and some of his followers became Mennonites.
-Thomas Helwys and others kept their baptism and their Baptist commitments.
-The modern Baptist denomination is an outgrowth of Smyth's movement.
-Baptists rejected the name Anabaptist when they were called that by opponents in derision.
+He was convinced on the basis of his interpretation of Scripture that infants would not be damned if they died in infancy.
+Smyth, convinced that his self-baptism was invalid, applied with the Waterland Mennonites for union.
+He died before achieving it, and some of his supporters became Mennonites.
+Helwys and Murton others kept their commitment to credobaptism that would originate in the Baptist tradition.
+The modern Baptist denomination is an outgrowth of the Amsterdam English church.
+Baptists rejected the name "Anabaptist" when they were called that by opponents in derision because they considered Anabaptists as heretics.
 McBeth writes that as late as the 18th century, many Baptists referred to themselves as "the Christians commonly—though falsely—called Anabaptists."